wdunster/WDPrada_Lab_Notebook/_posts/2022-06-30-ITS2_Box1andBox4-TapeStationCheckIn.md

 ---
 layout: post
-title: ITS2_Box1andBox4_TapeStation_CheckIn
+title: "ITS2_Box1and4_TapeStation"
-categories: "ITS2" "PCR1" "Tape Station"
+categories: "TapeStation" "ITS2"
 tags:
 ---